rawitat/gtypist_lessons/programming_quotes.typ

  :
  :(Sometimes quoted as:)
- :More computing sins are committed in the name of efficiency, without :necessarily achieving it, than for any other single reason -including blind :stupidity.
+ :More computing sins are committed in the name of efficiency, without :necessarily achieving it, than for any other single reason - including :blind stupidity.

 *:G3_23
 I:E.C.
 Zeeman